Costa Rica Private Hospitals

 If you don’t have private medical insurance, you can go to any of the hospitals of the Caja or Caja Costarricense del Seguro Social (CCSS), which are public hospitals, where the government obliges you to pay into as soon as you become a resident in Costa Rica.

 The CIMA Hospital is located in Escazu, between Price Mart and Avenida Escazu.
-The CIMA San José, is part of IHC (International Hospital Consortium) in Dallas, Texas and they also have hospitals in Brasil and Mexico.
+The CIMA San José is part of IHC (International Hospital Consortium) in Dallas, Texas and they also have hospitals in Brasil and Mexico.

-The CIMA’s service is outstanding, in emergency as well as on the floor.
+The CIMA’s service is outstanding, in an emergency as well as on the floor.
 Most doctors are fully bi-lingual and even some nurses are too.
-The food is much better than average and they have a pretty comfortable sofa bed for sleep-over companions.
+The food is much better than average and they have a pretty comfortable sofa bed for sleepover companions.
 The restaurant in the lobby offers fantastic food and their steak is way over average.
 I like to go eat lunch there once in a while.

-Asembis is a private health service and they have their own clinics in San José, Guadalupe, Aranjuez, Desamparados, Alajuela, Cartago, Heredia, Liberia and Guapiles.
+Asembis is a private health service and they have their own clinics in San José, Guadalupe, Aranjuez, Desamparados, Alajuela, Cartago, Heredia, Liberia, and Guapiles.
 They’re still growing and opening new units.

 Feel free to leave your comments on this blog.